Franklin Street was

 breaking through leafy windows

-to fall on a bricked street
+to fall on mosaics

-of brownish-yellow mosaics
+of brownish-yellow bricks

-flanked with patches of green.
+flanked with patches of green,

-Behind one stood
+behind which one house stood

-what could have been a chapel
+that could have been a chapel

 with three steps leading up

-to where flowers threw off scents
+where flowers threw off scents

 like plumes of incense

-to a narrow transept
+giving access to a narrow nave

 at whose distant end

-a lone stained glass window
+a lone stained-glass window

-glowed reddish orange
+glowed reddish orange,

-for Vespers or Mass.
+as if for Vespers or Mass.

 under that arching canopy